 Jan Pieter Heije Prize

-- Short summary of the dissertation (one page)
+- A short summary of the dissertation (max. one page)

 - A letter of the relevant institution to confirm the graduation date (unless this is evident from point 3)